-- 13.9 It is noted that Council considered as part of the draft budget, to increase its council tax by the maximum level available, representing 2.99%.
-This is a prudent decision given the government funding position and the Committee should consider raising council tax by £10 if the maximum referendum limit is increased in the final local government settlement, as is currently being speculated within the sector. - 13.10 Clearly, the current outlook of closing budget gaps through the utilisation of reserves is not ideal and the Council needs to manage its expenditure within its funding and income means.
-This issue has been highlighted by the councils external auditors, Grant Thornton UK LLP. - 13.11 At its meeting on 25 January 2022, Grant Thornton delivered their "Auditor's Annual Report" to the Audit Committee.
+- 13.10 It is noted that Council considered as part of the draft budget, to increase its council tax by the maximum level available, representing 2.99%.
+This is a prudent decision given the government funding position. - 13.11 Clearly, the current outlook of closing budget gaps through the utilisation of reserves is not ideal and the Council needs to manage its expenditure within its funding and income means.
+This issue has been highlighted by the councils external auditors, Grant Thornton UK LLP. - 13.12 At its meeting on 25 January 2022, Grant Thornton delivered their "Auditor's Annual Report" to the Audit Committee.
 The report forms part of the outcome of the audit of the 2021/22 and 2022/23 financial statements and the council's arrangements for use of resources.
-Two improvements recommendations around financial sustainability were made which are relevant to this section 25 statement:
+Two improvements recommendations around financial sustainability were made which are relevant to this section 25 statement: - Improvement recommendation 1 Ensure that financial plans are developed and implemented to close the funding gap that are not dependent on the use of reserves. - Improvement recommendation 2 Progress with delivering the recently agreed Sustainability plan which needs to be monitored and reported to the Policy, Finance and Development Committee.

-- Improvement recommendation 1 Ensure that financial plans are developed and implemented to close the funding gap that are not dependent on the use of reserves. - Improvement recommendation 2 Progress with delivering the recently agreed Sustainability plan which needs to be monitored and reported to the Policy, Finance and Development Committee. - 13.12 Clearly, the delivery of savings will be instrumental to the Council's ongoing financial stability.
+- 13.13 Clearly, the delivery of savings will be instrumental to the Council's ongoing financial stability.
 As such, the council has developed a Sustainability Programme and related savings.
-The savings for 2023/24 are built into the General Fund for 2023/24, but not beyond. - 13.13 Members should note that savings will pose a challenge for both officers and members in 2023/24 and further in the future when savings required increase.
-This is particularly so for service reviews where the targeted saving is included for 2023/24 but it is currently unknown where this will be delivered from. - 13.14 The Sustainability Programme savings are currently set out to 2027 and do not meet the projected budget gap, which has now increased further over the term, in full.
+The savings for 2023/24 are built into the General Fund for 2023/24, but not beyond. - 13.14 Members should note that savings will pose a challenge for both officers and members in 2023/24 and further in the future when savings required increase.
+This is particularly so for service reviews where the targeted saving is included for 2023/24 but it is currently unknown where this will be delivered from. - 13.15 The Sustainability Programme savings are currently set out to 2027 and do not meet the projected budget gap, which has now increased further over the term, in full.
 Taking the auditor's recommendations into account it is paramount that the Senior Leadership Team, with elected members, enact both the review and enhancement of planned savings and their timely delivery.
-Given the severity of the forecasted financial position, it is imperative that SLT and members focus urgently on steps to address the financial challenge and organise its activities in a way that focuses efforts on this single biggest risk. - 13.15 Changes in grant funding continue to present a further significant risk to the Council and the Section 151 Officer continues to work with key sector representatives to raise the profile of the unique issues faced by the Council and lobby for more financial freedoms around council tax precept levels and currently heavily regulated income streams.
-As detailed above, the restraints of the current funding system are set out in the Funding Outlook document in Appendix 3. - 13.16 In contrast, the Housing Revenue Account position remains in a more sustainable position, particularly now that the rent cap is confirmed at 7% and this is proposed to be taken forward.
+Given the severity of the forecasted financial position, it is imperative that SLT and members focus urgently on steps to address the financial challenge and organise its activities in a way that focuses efforts on this single biggest risk. - 13.16 Changes in grant funding continue to present a further significant risk to the Council and the Section 151 Officer continues to work with key sector representatives to raise the profile of the unique issues faced by the Council and lobby for more financial freedoms around council tax precept levels and currently heavily regulated income streams.
+As detailed above, the restraints of the current funding system are set out in the Funding Outlook document in Appendix 3. - 13.17 In contrast, the Housing Revenue Account position remains in a more sustainable position, particularly now that the rent cap is confirmed at 7% and this is proposed to be taken forward.
 However, financial risks exist around: rising interest rates and the fact that the service needs to refinance debt on a regular basis and is therefore exposed to further increases in this regard; the need to decarbonise the stock and the associated financial burden this presents; ongoing volatility in respect of energy costs; which are highly susceptible to economic conditions; and the level of properties sold through right to buy.